 A noise gate blocks any sound/noise coming through your audio channel once you set a noise threshold.
 When sound sits below this threshold the gate closes, blocking any noise.
 When sound is louder than this threshold, the gate opens and allows the sound through.

 There are four common parameters on a noise gate plugin:

-You will see these four parameters on all software noise gates.
-On pedals, they are usually simpler, and only have one or two of these parameters.
-You will notice other parameters in addition to these four on different types of noise gates.
+You will see these four parameters on all software.
+On pedals, they are usually simpler and only have one or two of these parameters.
+You will notice other parameters in addition to these four on different types.
 Some noise gates are more advanced than others, others are designed for specific purposes and some are designed according to manufacturers’ preferences.
-But the four parameters mentioned above are the most important and can be found on every noise gate.
+But the four parameters mentioned above are the most important and can be found on every one of these tools.

 Let’s use an example to illustrate the functionality of these four parameters.